ItzDhruv/Ai-ChatBot/README.md

      yarn dev
      ```

-The application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:3000` or your Default Port.

 ## Deployment
 To deploy DhulAi, follow your preferred cloud service's deployment process, such as Vercel, Netlify, or a custom server setup.